yuchiko/ru.docs.nuxtjs/ru/faq/css-flash.md

 ---
-title: Мерцание CSS
+title: CSS Flash
-description: Почему появляется мерцание CSS с Nuxt.js?
+description: Why a CSS Flash appears with Nuxt.js?
 ---

-# Почему появляется мерцание CSS?
+# Why a CSS Flash appears?

 ![cssflash](/flash_css.gif)

-Это связано с тем, что CSS находится в сборке JavaScript в **режиме разработки** для горячей перезагрузки модулей с помощью Webpack.
+This is because the CSS is in the JavaScript build in **development mode** to allow hot-reloading via Webpack.
+This flash is called [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

-Не беспокойтесь, в production режиме CSS извлекается и помещается в заголовок страницы, поэтому «мерцание» не появится.
+Don't worry in **production mode**, the CSS is separated and put in the header so this flash of unstyled content does not appear anymore.